schnerd/chrome-headless-screenshots/README.md

-**9/12/2017 Note:** The Chrome team recently released [puppeteer](https://github.com/GoogleChrome/puppeteer), which is likely the best solution for headless chrome screenshots at this point.
-Please try out puppeteer before diving in below, as this repo is no longer maintained and may not work with the latest versions of Chrome.
+**5/15/2018** The Chrome team has released [Puppeteer](https://github.com/GoogleChrome/puppeteer), which makes much of the code in this repository obsolete.
+As such, this project is no longer maintained and issues have been disabled.
+Please check out Puppeteer.

 ---